Pain In The Front Of The Shoulder With Bench Press

 Pectoralis Minor

 Trapezius: It is a large muscle that spans across the upper back, shoulder joint, and towards the base of the skull.
-It has three different fibres (upper, middle, lower) that are responsible for elevation, retraction, depression, and upward rotation of the scapular.
+It has three different fibres (upper, middle, lower) that are responsible for elevation, retraction, depression, and upward rotation of the scapula.
 These are important when shrugging or lowering the shoulders, as well as pulling them back together.

 Rhomboids: The rhomboid muscles are made up of a major and minor component.
-They are located around the mid back area between the two shoulder blades.
+They are located around the mid-back area between the two shoulder blades.
 Their main role is to retract (bring shoulder blades together) the scapula, but they also play a role in elevating the scapula.

 Pectoralis Minor: This muscle is situated underneath the main chest muscle (Pectoralis major) and its main role is to depress and protract the scapula.